stonecharioteer/blog/about.md

----
-layout: default
-title: About
----

-# Vinay Keerthi
+# About Me

+Hi!
+I'm Vinay Keerthi.

 I am a software developer based in Bangalore, India.
 I write about technology, Python, Raspberry Pi, the Internet of Things, and I also speak at Meetups and